fauzaanu/onlydjango/README.md

 > Note: Both the readme and the code in the repo are a work in progress and is incomplete!

-The idea of `onlydjango` is to
+The idea of `onlydjango` is to use as much of django until you cant.

-- Use onlydjango (obviousely)
+onlydjango aims to
-- Make deploying Django really easy
+- Make deploying Django easy
-- Make it easy to implement a task que in Django
+- Already setup task ques
 - Utilize Generic views along with Django Forms, while also using crispy forms
-- Make it easy to style Django Templates with tailwindcss being setup initially
-- Overall, this boilerplate is about additional productivity and speed for an already productive framework.

-Overall, This boilerplate is optimized for a speedy development process based on working with Django over multiple projects in the past.
-Nothing that is included in this boilerplate is new.
-This boilerplate is also very opinionated in the way you should be building django applications.
-Trying to fight these opinions will not give you the best productivity this boilerplate offers.
+- have tailwindcss pre-setup

+This boilerplate is constantly being updated as I start new django projects and try to use this as the starting point.
+Hopefully it will reach a stage where I dont have to come back to edit this repo while setting things up.

 ## Generic Views